How Important is BMI when assessing Obesity Status ?

 results.

-Many of the tests described can be done at home with
+As discussed, many of the tests described above can be done at home with

 inexpensive equipment.
 Other more complex tests, that involve blood sampling